jimniels/blog/src/client/posts/2021-10-14-notes-hammock-driven-development.md

 Be discerning when you look at possibilities and what others do.
 There are tradeoffs in everything:

+> Usually when [people talk] about tradeoffs in their software, they’re talking about the parts of their software that suck.
+“Oh well, I had to make these tradeoffs...”

 > It’s really easy to get excited about the good parts of what you do.
 But you should be looking for tradeoffs.
 The chances of there being no tradeoffs in what you do are slim.

-> Usually when they're talking about tradeoffs in their software, they're talking about the parts of their software that suck.
-“Oh well, I had to make these tradeoffs...”

 **On growing:**